NOAA-GSL/MATS/apps/README-params.txt

              selected and it will disappear from the selector if anything else is selected.
 unique: boolean (optional) - Parameters with true will limit the number of curves that can be added
              with that exact parameter to one.
 Parameters with false have no such limitation.
-controlButtonVisibility: "block | none" Written as a string.
-Determines the manner in which the selector will be displayed.
-‘Block’
-             displays the selector as a block type element, ‘none’ will not display the element.
-displayOrder: integer (optional) - The order in which the selectors are displayed on the website, from left to right.
-E.g. 1 will be displayed
-                       in the top left, with 2 to the right of it.
-displayPriority: integer (optional) - When set to 1 the selector will be displayed when the page loads.
-When set to 2 the selector will be
-             hidden until another selector has been changed by the user, after which it will appear on the web page at its default value.
-displayGroup: integer (optional) - Increasing the displayGroup number will move the selector down on the website.
-Essentially,
-             parameters in higher display groups (1 is higher than 2) will display further up on the web page. displayGroup also dominates displayOrder i.e. a parameter with displayOrder=1 and displayGroup=3 will be appear below a parameter with displayOrder=3 and displayGroup=1.
 multiple: boolean (optional).
 When true allows multiple options to be selected at once.
 Otherwise
               only one option may be selected at a time. defaults to false - single select
 defaultMapView: {point:[x, y], zoomLevel: n, minZoomLevel: n, maxZoomLevel: n} (optional)- Sets the starting position of the map